Fonta1n3/FullyNoded/Docs/QandA.md

 2. Running without `brew`.
 You can defo do it without brew, its just more complicated.
 3. You really should *edit* the file and *save* it too.
 Double checked?

+##### Further question : Maybe I need to do some changes on my firewall due to the tor service?

+The beauty of tor is your node can be 100% behind a firewall

 #### Question : How can I test the network connection between them (FN and Node)?

 ***Big Disclaimer:***